deonpollard/SmartBackup/README.md

 ## Setup and Configuration

 ### Tenants file
 The Tenants file is mandatory and must be supplied.
-It will be installed in the <installation dir>\data directory typically c:\smartbackup\data
+It is installed in the <installation dir>\data directory typically c:\smartbackup\data
-You can edit this file via Notepad, see below or via the console user interface.
+You can edit this file via Notepad, see below or via the console user interface as indicated before.

 Edit the SmartBackup.csv file to contain entries for every Smartsheet User(Tenant) you want to backup.
 Note column names must be spelled exactly as shown and are case-sensitive.